tradesmartzakar/aws-ec2-vpc-down-server-dilemma/README.md

 # aws-ec2-vpc-down-server-dilemma
-Designing Reliable EC2 Access with Proper VPC Networking The Down Server Dilemma — DataForge Analytics (EC2 + VPC)

-This project documents how I diagnosed and resolved repeated EC2 access failures caused by public IP changes, subnet routing issues, and restrictive network configurations.
-The goal was not just to restore access, but to design the infrastructure so future engineers would not need to re-debug the same problem.

-🚀 Project Overview

-DataForge Analytics experienced intermittent downtime when an EC2-hosted analytics dashboard became unreachable after instance restarts.
-Each restart introduced a new public IP, breaking client access and administrative connectivity.

-This project focuses on network design, security boundaries, and observability rather than simply launching compute.

-🛠️ Technologies Used

-AWS EC2

-Amazon VPC

-Public & Private Subnets

-Route Tables

-Internet Gateway

-Security Groups

-SSH (Key Pair Authentication)

-AWS CloudWatch

-Amazon SNS

-⚙️ Investigation & Design Process

-Verified EC2 instance health and state

-Attempted browser and SSH access using public IPv4 and DNS

-Reviewed subnet configuration and route table associations

-Identified missing or incorrect routes to the Internet Gateway

-Validated public IPv4 auto-assignment at the subnet level

-Audited Security Group inbound rules for SSH scope

-Confirmed region and IP alignment for administrative access

-Reviewed lack of monitoring and alerting for system stress

-🧩 Root Cause

-EC2 instance was deployed into a subnet that was not fully configured for public access

-Public IPv4 assignment was disabled at the subnet level

-Route table associations were inconsistent

-SSH access was restricted due to IP/region mismatch

-No observability existed to detect or alert on performance risk

-🛠️ Solution Implementation

-Designed a proper public subnet architecture:

-Internet Gateway attached to the VPC

-Route table with 0.0.0.0/0 → IGW

-Explicit subnet-to-route-table association

-Enabled auto-assign public IPv4

-Restricted SSH access using least-privilege Security Group rules

-SSH allowed only from My IP

-Validated secure access using an EC2 key pair

-Added CloudWatch observability:

-CPUUtilization alarm (>80% for 5 minutes)

-SNS email notifications for proactive alerting

-🧪 Validation

-Successfully connected to the instance via SSH using a private key

-Verified public accessibility through IPv4 and public DNS

-Confirmed outbound traffic routing through Internet Gateway

-Observed CloudWatch metrics and alarm state changes

-Received SNS alert notifications as expected

-✅ Result

-Reliable and repeatable public access restored

-Secure administrative access enforced

-Proactive monitoring enabled

-Infrastructure behavior documented for future engineers
+Designing Reliable EC2 Access with Proper VPC Networking

+---

+## The Down Server Dilemma — DataForge Analytics (EC2 + VPC)

+This project documents how I diagnosed and resolved repeated EC2 access failures caused by public IP changes, subnet routing issues, and restrictive network configurations inside an AWS VPC.

+Rather than simply restoring access, the focus was on designing the environment for **reliability, security, and repeatability**.

+---

+## 🚀 Project Overview

+A DataForge Analytics EC2 instance became unreachable after restarts due to misaligned subnet routing, public IP behavior, and SSH access restrictions.

+This project demonstrates how to properly design a **public subnet architecture** so compute resources remain accessible, observable, and secure across restarts and handoffs.

+---

+## 🛠️ Technologies Used

+- AWS EC2
+- Amazon VPC
+- Public & Private Subnets
+- Route Tables
+- Internet Gateway
+- Security Groups
+- SSH (Key Pair Authentication)
+- Amazon CloudWatch
+- Amazon SNS

+---

+## ⚙️ Investigation & Design Steps

+1. Reviewed EC2 instance state and health checks
+2. Attempted browser and SSH access using public IPv4 and DNS
+3. Identified intermittent access failures after instance restarts
+4. Audited subnet configuration and route table associations
+5. Verified Internet Gateway attachment to the VPC
+6. Confirmed `0.0.0.0/0` routing from public subnets to the IGW
+7. Enabled auto-assign public IPv4 at the subnet level
+8. Restricted SSH (port 22) access to **My IP** only
+9. Validated key pair authentication using SSH
+10. Added observability and alerting for system health

+---

+## 🧩 Root Cause

+- EC2 instance launched into a subnet not fully configured for public access
+- Public IPv4 auto-assignment disabled at the subnet level
+- Route table associations inconsistent across subnets
+- SSH access blocked due to IP/region mismatch
+- No monitoring in place to detect system stress or risk

+---

+## 🛠️ Solution

+- Designed a proper **public subnet** with:
+  - Internet Gateway attached to the VPC
+  - Route table with `0.0.0.0/0 → IGW`
+  - Explicit subnet-to-route-table association
+  - Public IPv4 auto-assignment enabled
+- Secured administrative access:
+  - SSH allowed only from **My IP**
+  - Key pair authentication enforced
+- Added observability:
+  - CloudWatch CPUUtilization alarm (>80% for 5 minutes)
+  - SNS email notifications for proactive alerting

+---

+## 🧪 Verification

+- Successfully connected to the instance via SSH using a `.pem` key
+- Verified public access using IPv4 and public DNS
+- Confirmed outbound internet access from the EC2 instance
+- Observed CloudWatch metrics and alarm state transitions
+- Received SNS alert notifications as expected

+---

+## ✅ Result

+- Stable and repeatable EC2 access restored
+- Secure network boundaries enforced
+- Monitoring and alerting enabled
+- Infrastructure documented for future engineers
+- Cost: **$0 (AWS Free Tier)**

+---

+## 📚 Key Learnings

+- How subnet route tables directly impact EC2 accessibility
+- Why public IP behavior matters for uptime
+- How overly permissive SSH rules increase attack surface
+- Why observability is essential for production systems
+- How to design infrastructure that survives restarts

+---

+## 💬 Reflection

+A consultant doesn’t just launch infrastructure — they design for uptime, scale, and repeatability.

+**Reflection Questions:**
+1. Why does assigning a public IP make an EC2 instance reachable by clients?
+2. What could happen if SSH (port 22) is opened to “Anywhere” instead of “My IP”?
+3. How would you explain to a business owner why adding a Load Balancer or Elastic IP improves reliability?

+---

+## 🔜 Next Steps

+- Introduce Elastic IP for persistent addressing
+- Add Application Load Balancer
+- Implement Auto Scaling
+- Convert infrastructure to Terraform
+- Expand monitoring to disk and memory metrics